-For other students with extensive support needs, chi-square results showed that the youth's transition goal of obtaining PSE was significantly associated with the youth's contribution to coming up with transition goals ($\chi^2 = 10.7$, p < .01).
-Post-hoc tests showed that other students with extensive support needs who contributed some in comping up goals ($\chi^2 = 10.48$, p < .01, OR = 2.85) in the meeting were more likely to expect themselves to obtain PSE than other students with extensive support needs who contributed a little to coming up with goals in the meeting.
-Also, the youth's transition goal of independent living was significantly associated with the youth's role in the meeting ($\chi^2 = 6.9$, p < .05) and the youth's contribution to coming up with transition goals ($\chi^2 = 9.7$, p < .01).
-Results of post-hoc tests showed that other students with extensive support needs who contributed some in coming up with goals ($\chi^2 = 8.89$, p < .01, OR = 2.94) in the meeting were more likely to expect themselves to live independently than other students with extensive support needs who contributed a little to coming up with goals in the meeting; and other students with extensive support needs who took a leadership role ($\chi^2 = 1.00$).
+For other students with extensive support needs, chi-square results showed that the youth's transition goal of obtaining PSE was significantly associated with the youth's contribution to coming up with transition goals ($\chi^2 = 10.7, p < .01$).
+Post-hoc tests showed that other students with extensive support needs who contributed some in comping up goals ($\chi^2 = 10.48, p < .01, OR = 2.85$) in the meeting were more likely to expect themselves to obtain PSE than other students with extensive support needs who contributed a little to coming up with goals in the meeting.
+Also, the youth's transition goal of independent living was significantly associated with the youth's role in the meeting ($\chi^2 = 6.9, p < .05$) and the youth's contribution to coming up with transition goals ($\chi^2 = 9.7, p < .01$).
+Results of post-hoc tests showed that other students with extensive support needs who contributed some in coming up with goals ($\chi^2 = 8.89, p < .01, OR = 2.94$) in the meeting were more likely to expect themselves to live independently than other students with extensive support needs who contributed a little to coming up with goals in the meeting; and other students with extensive support needs who contributed some in coming up with goals ($\chi^2 = 8.89, p < .01, OR = 2.94$) in the meeting were more likely to expect themselves to live independently than other students with extensive support needs who contributed a little to coming up with goals in the meeting; and other students with extensive support needs who contributed a little to coming up with goals in the meeting were more likely to expect themselves to live independently than other students with extensive support needs who contributed a little to coming up with goals in the meeting; and other students with extensive support needs who contributed a little to coming up with goals in the meeting; and other students with extensive support needs who contributed a little to coming up with goals in the meeting; and other students with extensive support needs who contrib

-4.42, p < .05, OR = 2.84) or provided some input ($\chi^2 = 6.71$, p < .05, OR = 2.79) in the meeting were more likely to expect themselves to live independently than other students with extensive support needs we presented in discussion but participated very little or not at all in the meeting.
+4.42, p < .05, OR = 2.84) or provided some input ($\chi^2 = 6.71$, p < .05, OR = 2.79) in the meeting were more likely to expect themselves to live independently than other students with extensive support needs wo presented in discussion but participated very little or not at all in the meeting.

 For students with other disabilities, chi-square results showed that the youth's transition goal of obtaining PSE was significantly associated with the youth's interests, strengths, and preferences being discussed at the meeting ($\chi^2 = 4.64$, p < .05) and the youth's role in the meeting ($\chi^2 = 8.91$, p < .05).
-Post-hoc tests of youth's role showed that students with other disabilities with a leadership role ($\chi^2 = 8.43$, p < .01, OR = 2.08) or who provided some input ($\chi^2 = 5.85$, p < .05, OR = 2.02) in the meeting were more likely to expect themselves to obtain PSE than students who were present in the discussion but participated very little or not at all.
+Post-hoc tests of youth's role showed that students with other disabilities with a leadership role ($\chi^2 = 8.43$, p < .01, OR = 2.08) or who provided some input (χ^2 = 5.85, p < .05, OR = 2.02) in the meeting were more likely to expect themselves to obtain PSE than students who were present in the discussion but participated very little or not at all.